Lecturer in Entomology

 PhD, Entomology, Rhodes University (2016)

-MVANDABA, S. F., COETZEE, J.A., OWEN, C. A. & HILL, M.P.
-2018.
-The thermal physiology of Stenopelmus rufinasus and Neohydronomus affinis (Coleoptera: Curculionidae), two biological control agents for the invasive alien aquatic weeds, Azolla filiculoides and Pistia stratiotes in South Africa.
-Biocontrol Science and Technology.
-DOI: 10.1080/09583157.2018.1525484
+MVANDABA, S. F., HILL, M. P., OWEN, C. A. & COETZEE, J. A. 2018.
+The thermal physiology of Stenopelmus rufinasus and Neohydronomous affinis (Coleoptera: Curculionidae), two biological control agents for the invasive alien aquatic weeds Azolla filiculoides and Pistia stratiotes in South Africa.
+Biocontrol Science and Technology 29(1): 44-58.

-OWEN, C. A., VAN NOORT, S., COMPTON, S. & COETZEE, J. A. 2018.
-Nest site choice by the intertidal spider Desis formidabilis (Araneae: Desidae) and nest utilisation by its hymenopteran egg parasitoid.
-Ecological Entomology. https://doi.org/10.1111/een.12675
+OWEN, C. A., VAN NOORT, S., COMPTON, S. G. & COETZEE, J. A. 2018.
+Nest site choice by the intertidal spider Desis formidabilis (Araneae: Desidae) and nest utilization by its unusual hymenopteran egg parasitoid.
+Ecological Entomology 44(1): 62-70.

 Final Year Undergraduate BSc Students

-2018 Elizabeth van der Merwe, Rhodes University.
-Project title: The impact of temperature on the feeding and gut passage time of Neochetina eichhorniae Warner (Coleoptera: Curculionidae), a biological control agent of Eichhornia crassipes (C. Mart.).
+ELIZABETH VAN DER MERWE.
+2018.
+The impact of temperature on the feeding and gut passage time of Neochetina eichhorniae Warner (Coleoptera: Curculionidae), a biological control agent of Eichhornia crassipes (C. Mart.).
+Rhodes University.